itachi880/esay_mailer/README.md

 ## JSX Templates

-> The package now supports JSX templates using Preact for creating dynamic HTML emails with a React-like syntax.
+> The package supports JSX templates using Preact for creating dynamic HTML emails with a React-like syntax.

 ### Creating JSX Templates